 The Group has a lease contract for land.
 This lease has a remaining non-cancellable lease term of 16 years from the date of initial application of SFRS(I) 16 with renewal option.
 The Group is restricted from subleasing to third parties.
-The Group also has leases of office premises which is short-term and office equipment which is of low-value.
+The Group also has leases of office premises which is short-term and office and operating equipment which are of low-value.
 The Group applies the short-term lease and leases of low-value assets recognition exemptions for these leases.

-Set out below were the carrying amounts of right-of-use assets recognised and the movements during the year:
+The carrying amount of right-of-use asset recognised and its movement during the year was as follows: